Summit University, Offa

-Summit University, Offa is a private owned University founded in 2015 and located in Offa.
-The University is owned and established by the Ansar-Ud-Deen Society of Nigeria, a Muslim organization established for the purpose of educational development of Muslims and Muslims society in Nigeria.
+Summit University, Offa is a privately owned university founded in 2015 and located in Offa, Nigeria.
+It is one of the few private Universities located in Kwara, North central Nigeria.
+The University is owned and established by the Ansar-Ud-Deen Society of Nigeria, a Muslim organization established for the purpose of educational development of Muslims and Muslim society in Nigeria.
 The institution was established together with nine others private universities in Nigeria in 2015.